VivyCetra/neptune_final_project/readme.md

 OK, here we go.

-# Title of my project: Cell lineage of the *Lepidodermella squamata* (Gastrotrich)
+# Title of my project: Cell distance calculation in the cell lineage of the *Lepidodermella squamata* (Gastrotrich)

 ## Introduction and Goals

-The goal of my project is to find a way to calculate the distance between each cells in a cell leneage of *Lepidodermella squamata*.
+The goal of this project is to calculate the distance between cells in a cell lineage of *Lepidodermella squamata*.
+For this I will not use all the cells in the cell lineage but a selection of cells, located between the first and the lates stages.

-In order to do this, I will use Python
+In order to do this, I will create a new function using Python language, for calculate the distance between the labeled cells in the cell lineage.

-The data I will use are my own data
+The data I will use are data from Andreas Hejnol lab, Sars Centre (Bergen, NO).

 ## Methods